Walking the Tightrope of LLMs for Software Development: A Practitioners' Perspective: Findings

-\textbf{Gaining Learning Opportunities.} Fourteen participants (i.e., P1-P4, P6-P7, P12, P14, P15, P17, P18, P20, P22) mentioned the potential of LLMs as an educational tool for software developers, as well as the learning opportunities from adopting LLMs.
-For instance, developers can search for the reason behind AI wrong suggestion, e.g.: \faComments \;\textit{``I try to see if the wrong answer was because I didn't give enough information [...]
+\textbf{Gaining learning opportunities.} Fourteen participants (i.e., P1-P4, P6-P7, P12, P14, P15, P17, P18, P20, P22) mentioned the potential of LLMs as an educational tool for software developers, as well as the learning opportunities from adopting LLMs.
+For instance, developers can search for the reason behind AI's wrong suggestion, e.g.: \faComments \;\textit{``I try to see if the wrong answer was because I didn't give enough information [...]
 I'll see if the prompt didn't make sense"} -- P1 [Software Developer].
 LLMs can provide alternative solutions that can reinforce developers' solution arsenal, e.g.: \faComments \;\textit{``LLMs will give me an essentially different perspective.
-Maybe this is an alternative approach, a more concise way of doing things [...] so then I can learn from them in this way."} -- P17 [Data Analyst], and assist developers in programming language familiarisation, e.g.: \faComments \;\textit{``I always used to search for Python functions in ChatGPT, [...]
-Phind [...] and also Perplexity.AI [...] it was super helpful, especially to know the proper Python way of doing things, because each language has its own sort of style of writing code"} -- P2 [Software Engineer], and in getting domain knowledge, e.g.: \faComments \;\textit{``GPT is definitely more helpful in [...] adopting the background knowledge of a new area"} -- P11 [Web Developer].
+Maybe this is an alternative approach, a more concise way of doing things"} -- P17 [Data Analyst]. \textbf{Maintaining developer flow.} Fifteen participants (i.e., P1, P4-P8, P12-P13, P15-P20, P22) presented different aspects that LLMs contribute to the software development flow.
+For instance, LLMs help developers to stay focused on the logic instead of typing when it autocompletes, e.g.: \faComments \;\textit{``So it helps me with [...] reducing the time I'm actually writing and giving me more space to think about the flow in general."} -- P4 [Software Developer].